Polynomial functions over dual numbers of several variables

 \section{Basics}

 In this section, we introduce some definitions and facts that appear in the paper frequently.
-Throughout this paper let $k$ be a positive integer and for $f\in R[x]$, $f'$ denotes the first formal derivative of $f$. \begin{definition} Let $S$ be a commutative ring, $R$ an $S$-algebra and $f\in S[x]$.
-Then: \begin{enumerate} \item The polynomial $f$ gives rise to a polynomial function on $R$.
-We use the notation $[f]_R$ for this function.
-We just write $[f]$ instead of $[f]_R$, when there is no confusion. \item If $[f]_R$ is a permutation on $R$, then we call $f$ a permutation polynomial on $R$. \item If $g\in S[x]$ and $[f]_R=[g]_R$, this means that $f$ and $g$ induce the same function on $R$ and we abbreviate this with $f \quv g$ on $R$. \end{enumerate} \end{definition} \begin{remark} Clearly, $\quv$ is an equivalence relation on $R[x]$.
-For the case when $S=R$, there is a bijective correspondence between equivalence classes of $\quv$ and the polynomial functions on $R$.
-In particular, if $R$ is finite, then the number of different polynomial functions on $R$ equals the number of equivalence classes of $\quv$ on $R[x]$. \comment{\item For any integer $m$, $\mathbb{Z}_m$ is an $\mathbb{Z}$-algebra, and hence every $f\in \mathbb{Z}[x]$ induces a polynomial function on $\mathbb{Z}_m$. } \end{remark}
+Throughout this paper, let $k$ be a positive integer, and for $f\in R[x]$ let $f'$ denote its first formal derivative. \begin{definition} Let $A$ be a commutative ring, and $f\in A[x]$.
+Then: \begin{enumerate} \item The polynomial $f$ gives rise to a polynomial function on $A$ by substitution for the variable.
+We use the notation $[f]_A$ for this function.
+We just write $[f]$ instead of $[f]_A$, when there is no confusion. \item If $[f]$ is a permutation of $A$, then we call $[f]$ is a polynomial permutation and $f$ a permutation polynomial on $A$. \item If $g\in A[x]$ and $[f]=[g]$, this means that $f$ and $g$ induce the same function on $A$ and we abbreviate this with $f \quv g$ on $A$. \item We define

+\item If $R$ is a subring of $A$, and $f\in R[x]$, then $f$ gives rise to polynomial functions on $R$ and as well as on $A$.
+To distinguish between them we write $[f]_R$ and $[f]_A$.

+\end{enumerate} \end{definition} \begin{remark} Clearly, $\quv$ on $A$ is an equivalence relation on $A[x]$.
+Also, there is a bijective correspondence between the equivalence classes of $\quv$ and the polynomial functions on $A$.
+In particular, if $A$ is finite, then the number $|\PolFun[A]|$ of different polynomial functions on $A$ equals the number of equivalence classes of $\quv$ on $A[x]$.